Starting a studyblr was one of the best choices I ever made as a student.

 “Masterposts” are essentially posts on Tumblr that compile a plethora of tips, resources and information surrounding a certain topic.

-These masterposts vary in subject matter from note-taking to stationery recommendations to self-care to more targeted topics, like resources for medical school students or helpful websites for students learning French.
+These masterposts vary in subject matter from note-taking to stationery recommendations to self-care to more targeted topics, like resources for students in medical school or helpful websites for students learning French.

-I have gained so much knowledge from these many masterposts, and believe that they are something that everyone should have access to.
+I have gained so much knowledge from these many masterposts, and believe that they are something that all students should have access to.
 Real-life advice from real students is sometimes hard to come by, and it is so readily available on Tumblr via these guides and informational posts.

 Study Groups + Study Buddies